How Decisis answers a research question.

 Evaluation

-Continuous eval against 200+ hand-curated estate/tax research questions with attorney-verified ideal citations, plus a 100-question out-of-corpus refusal set, a 50-question conflict-surfacing set, and a 50-question currency-accuracy set.
-Every change to retrieval, reranking, prompt, or chunking is gated on the eval.
+Continuous eval against 200+ hand-curated estate/tax research questions with attorney-verified ideal citations, plus dedicated sets for out-of-corpus refusal, conflict surfacing, and currency accuracy.
+Every change is gated on the eval.
 Regressions block merge.

 Last reviewed by Director of Legal Content · 2026-05-10